ysmood/nokit/doc/readme.tpl.md

 `npm i -g nokit commander coffee-cache coffee-script`

 > It's recommended to use coffee-cache, since large build project may
 > consume a large portion of your nofile's startup time.
-Of cause, it's
+Of course, it's
 > optional, you may run `npm i -g nokit commander coffee-script` without
 > any problem.